 - a 6.7 million dollar wrongful death settlement

-If you believe a loved one would not have died had the responsible party acted reasonably, consider contacting a wrongful death attorney at Dolman Law Group.
+If you believe a loved one would not have died if the responsible party had acted reasonably, consider speaking with a wrongful death attorney at Dolman Law Group.
 You can contact us at (727) 451-6900 or through our contact form on our website at any time.
-The wrongful death lawyers of Dolman Law Group will evaluate the facts of your case and help you determine the best way to move forward.
+The legal team at Dolman Law Group will evaluate the facts of your case for free and help you determine the best way to move forward.

 Dolman Law Group Accident Injury Lawyers, PA